HevenTafese/Agent-Ai-Security-Lab/README.md

 ![Architecture](docs/screenshots/architecture.gif)

-When a language model is given tools the ability to read files, browse the web, execute code, call APIs the security problem changes.
-The model is no longer just generating text; it is taking actions, and those actions have real consequences.
-Most AI security work focuses on what the model says.
-This lab focuses on what it does.
+When a language model has the ability to read files, browse the web, execute code, call APIs then the security problem changes.
+The model is no longer just generating text like chatbots but taking actions, and those actions have real consequences.

-The lab has two parts.
+This lab has two parts.
 The first is building a working AI agent from scratch using LangChain and a locally running language model, understanding its reasoning loop mechanically before trying to secure it.
 The second is wrapping a behavioral monitor around every tool call the agent makes, writing a policy that defines what it is and is not allowed to do, and connecting the detections to Splunk.
 Five attack scenarios demonstrate the threat; five corresponding monitor blocks demonstrate the defense.

 ---